Please find below a list of our most frequently asked questions – please do not hesitate to contact us if you would like any further information.

 And the wildlife – you don’t have to be shown it – if you are quiet and careful it is all around you at The Boat House.
 For more experienced photographers there are guided sessions to catch that award winning image of Ospreys diving into the water to catch trout, a charming red squirrel or other wildlife.

-For smaller children there is feeding fish at the Fishery, ‘Womble” rides, the Funhouse soft play centre at Coylumbridge and the Steam Railway from Aviemore.
+For smaller children there is feeding fish at the Fishery, Little Landys, ‘Womble” rides, the Funhouse soft play centre at Coylumbridge and the Steam Railway from Aviemore.
 All children love Landmark Forest Adventure Park 20 mins drive to the North, polar bears at The Highland Wildlife Park the same distance South, with the award winning Highland Folk Park just a few miles further.
 Family and friends can enjoy walking or biking round Loch an Eilein and peaceful Rothiemurchus fishery together.

 In the summer, the days are incredibly long at this latitude.
 In Spring and Autumn, photographers love the colours, the light and the wildlife.
 In winter, Rothiemurchus offers a chance of three ski centres, a wonderful clear light and this is also when The Boat House tends to have more availability and rates are lower.